noviscient/Factsheet-Wiki/README.md

      $$\ C = [C_1, C_2, \ldots , C_T] $$
      where the C_t, the cumulative return at each time point $t$, is calculated by:
      $$\ C_t = \prod\limits_{i=0}^{t} (1 + R_i) $$
-     where $t$ represents the date of the returns series.
+     where $t$ The date of the returns series.
   2. Calculate the drawdown series, $D$:
      $$\ D = [D_1, D_2, \ldots , D_T] $$
      where the D_t, the drawdown at each time period $t$, is calculated by